henfredemars/go-rat/README.md

 Go-RAT: Remote Access Tool (On Hold)
 =============================
-Go-RAT WAS a demonstrative Remote Access Tool that provides anytime remote access to another computer system.
+Go-RAT WAS going to be a demonstrative Remote Access Tool that provides anytime remote access to another computer system.
+This project was never completed beyond the scaffolding stage.

 ## Purpose
 * Exercise Go skills.